SeamusClarke/FragMent/README.md

 ks_stat, p_ks = FragMent.KS_test(nn_seps, "NNS", boundary, nruns, sep_limit)
 ad_stat, crit_vals, p_ad = FragMent.AD_test(nn_seps, "NNS", boundary, nruns, sep_limit)
 ```
 The option "NNS" is included to tell each function that the nearest neighbour separation method is being tested.
-The *boundary* array is as described above. *nruns* is the number of random realisations used to construct the null hypothesis, a typical value is 10,000, although the higher the better. *sep_limit* is the smallest separation that can be detected; for observations it would be 1 or 2 beamsizes.
+The *boundary* array is as described above. *nruns* is the number of random realisations used to construct the null hypothesis, a typical value is 10,000, although the higher the better (but slower). *sep_limit* is the smallest separation that can be detected; for observations it would be 1 or 2 beamsizes.
 These functions return the p-values for each of the tests.
 For the Kolmogorov-Smirnov test, it also returns the K-S statistic.
 For the Anderson-Darling test it returns the A-D statistic as well as a critical value array which shows the values of the A-D statistic corresponding to the significance levels: 25%, 10%, 5%, 2.5%, 1%.

 ### Minimum spanning tree